unicef/publicgoods-toolkit/community.md

 ## Community Health

-An open source community's health depends ultimately on the presence of a user base that needs the software and is willing, directly or indirectly, to invest in it.
-New contributors come from either those users or from the organizations that service those users; useful feature direction for the project's roadmap comes likewise from those users or their representatives; bug reports -- the lifeblood of an active open source project -- come ultimately from those users.
+An open-source community's health depends ultimately on the presence of a user base that needs the software and is willing, directly or indirectly, to invest in it.
+New contributors come from either those users or from the organizations that service those users; useful feature direction for the project's roadmap comes likewise from those users or their representatives; bug reports -- the lifeblood of an active open-source project -- come ultimately from those users.

 The quickest way to check on the health of a project community is usually to look at activity over time in the bug tracker: